MN Dept. of Health walks back clearly unethical, illegal policy to ration COVID treatment based on race

 Minnesota’s Department of Health (MDH) removed race as a factor to ration monoclonal antibodies to treat COVID-19 this week.
 This decision came on the same day America First Legal sent MDH Commissioner Jan Malcom a letter threatening legal action if MDH failed to rescind what they described as “blatantly unconstitutional, immoral, and racist policies.”

-Despite quietly issuing this new policy the day before Christmas eve, the public eventually noticed.
+Despite quietly issuing this new policy the day before Christmas Eve, the public eventually noticed.
 While the Star Tribune reports the agency “did not explain the timing or reason for the change,” they no doubt were inundated with severe criticism well before America First Legal got involved.
-Setting aside America First Legal’s well founded legal concerns, MDH failed to cite any substantive research to support their manifestly racist policy and it directly violated prior MDH ethics guidelines.
+Setting aside America First Legal’s well founded legal concerns, MDH failed to cite any substantive research to support their manifestly racist policy and directly violated prior MDH ethics guidelines.

 To support this racist policy, MDH cites the FDA’s conclusion that “Other medical conditions or factors (for example, race or ethnicity) may also place individual patients at high risk for progression to severe COVID-19.”
 The FDA made this statement without citing any research that race or ethnicity is itself a factor independent from other underlying medical conditions.
 Moreover, the FDA certainly did not suggest race would be an appropriate factor to ration treatment.

-In a footnote, MDH states a University of Minnesota analysis of 41,000 patient records found “that both pregnancy and BIPOC status, after accounting for other covariates, were independently associated with poor clinical outcomes from COVID-19 infection.”
+In a footnote, MDH states that a University of Minnesota analysis of 41,000 patient records found “that both pregnancy and BIPOC status, after accounting for other covariates, were independently associated with poor clinical outcomes from COVID-19 infection.”
 Yet this analysis is not public.
 Moreover, there is no way this analysis accounted for all the covariates, the other independent factors and medical conditions that contribute to poorer clinical outcomes for certain races and ethnicities.
 The fact is, there is no research suggesting that some genetic condition, such as the case for sickle cell disease, exposes certain races to higher risk for more severe COVID-19.

 No doubt, an analysis of those 41,000 patients would have also found gender is independently associated with poor clinical outcomes.
 CDC data show that men are about as likely to get COVID-19 as women, but far more likely to die.
 Men between 50 to 64 years old accounted for 48.6 percent of the population and accounted for 48.1 percent of COVID-19 cases.
 Nonetheless, men accounted for 62.8 percent of COVID-19 deaths.
 Similar disparities exist for men up and down the age scale.